jonahoffline/csv2api/README.md

 * Your boss/client hates you so they insist on sending you .csv files for their data.
 * You need to do a quick prototype and don't want to waste time importing / converting
-* You're bored and want to write an app with pre-historical data you found on a floppy!
+* You're bored and want to write an app with pre-historical data that you found on a floppy!
 * Your life depends on it (**Disclaimer:** *Use at your own risk, jk you should be fine!*)

 ## Installation